lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 Open up a new terminal window, set `$GOPATH` and include `$GOPATH/bin` in your `PATH` as usual.

 Let's test that we can connect to Alice by first creating her wallet and then requesting basic information:

 ```bash
 cd $GOPATH/dev/alice
 alice$ lncli --rpcserver=localhost:10001 --no-macaroons create
 ```

 You'll be asked to input the wallet password twice.
-You can now start requesting some basic information as follow:
+You can now start requesting some basic information as follows:

 ```bash
 alice$ lncli --rpcserver=localhost:10001 --no-macaroons getinfo